 II.
-MIPSA's Data Broker Notice and Consent Requirements Should Be Updated to Reflect the Realities of the Online Ecosystem
+MIPSA's Data Broker Notice and Consent Requirements Should Be Amended to Reflect the Realities of the Online Ecosystem rticleid=19090&documentid=986.

-MIPSA would prohibit a data broker who received personal information through a sale from further processing that personal information for the purpose of sales or targeted cross-contextual advertising unless the consumer has received "explicit notice" and is provided an opportunity to optout of that sale.
-In general, third parties do not have a direct relationship with consumers, and therefore have no way to effectively provide this notice and opt-out opportunity.
-Therefore, this requirement could shut off the ability of third parties to participate in the digital marketing ecosystem, undermining competition in the marketplace and lowering the availability of goods and services to
+MIPSA would prohibit a data broker who received personal information through a sale from further processing that personal information for the purpose of sales or targeted cross-contextual advertising unless the consumer has received "explicit notice" and is provided an opportunity to opt